 Targeted area - 2.
-Performance commitments where we are forecasting a financial incentive reward (at September 2018)

-Our reported data is used to calculate our rewards and must be accurate to make sure we have achieved the rewards we said we have.
-The performance commitments where we forecast a reward for our performance in 2018/2019 (as at September 2018) were:

-- Category 3 pollution incidents
+Perform (at September 2018) ance commitments where we a re forecasting a financial incentive reward Why we included this as a targeted area Our reported data is used to calculate our rewards and must be accurate to make su we have achieved the rewards we said we have.
+The performance commitments whe we forecast a reward for our performance in 2018/2019 (as at September 2018) were • Category 3 pollution incidents • Water-supply interruptions • Working with others What we said we would do said we would carry out. o and the assurance that we An update on our progress and key assurance findings To make sure our reporting is accurate, we will continue to regularly monitor how we are performing against our performance commitments.

-- Water-supply interruptions

-- Internal sewer flooding

-- Working with others

-What we said we would do and the assurance that we said we would carry out.

-To make sure our reporting is accurate, we will continue to regularly monitor how we are performing against our performance commitments.
 This will include reviews by our Delivery Assurance Groups (DAGs) who review and challenge our monthly performance.
 They set corrective actions when we deviate from our targets.
 Our DAGs continue to review and challenge our monthly performance and set corrective actions when we deviate from our targets.
 In 2018/2019 we set up a Wholesale Board and an Upper Quartile Steering Group.
 The DAGs regularly report on their progress to these two groups.
 We review the information that is presented on our performance commitments at our Business Investment Committee (BIC).
 BIC review the financial impact of missing our targets and set actions plans to make improvements, based on the data that is presented.
 Our DAGs report to the BIC at least once per year.
 In addition, our outcome delivery incentives are reviewed as part of internal business planning at BIC and reviewed again for year-end reporting and forecasting.
 Any issues arising in the delivery of our performance commitments may involve further scrutiny from BIC in order to approve funding for improvement and/or monitor performance.
 We are working with data providers and data managers to develop an automated process for capturing performance commitment data to reduce the risk of human error in our reporting.
 Our data providers and data managers regularly review their reporting procedures to see how data can be further improved or automated.
 Our SAP upgrade has provided an opportunity to improve our data capture and reporting processes.
 The first phase of our SAP upgrade went live in June 2019 and the upgrade of our performance commitment data is in the next phase of our improvement programme.
 The relevant parts of our business community are involved in our SAP improvement programme to take advantage of this opportunity.
 Our assurance process will continue to include work with the Yorkshire Forum for Water Customers (the Forum) who challenge our performance, where our targets are missed.
 We continue to work with the Forum to brief it on our performance commitments.
 Performance commitments and the APR were discussed with the Forum in June, July, August and October 2018.
 We briefed the Forum in May 2019 with our estimated 2018/2019 outturn performance and in June 2019 with our final audited numbers for the APR.
 On this targeted area we discussed pollution with the Forum in December 2018 and then provided a further update on pollution in January, February and March 2019.
-All the minutes of the meetings can be seen on our website: www.yorkshirewater.com/customerforum
+All the minutes of the meetings can be seen on our website: www.yorkshirewater.com/yorkshire-forum-for- water-customers